Lorenzo Wright: Dedicated Coach and Administrator

 Following his athletic career, L.C.
 Wright served many seasons as the track and swimming coach at Miller, Eastern and Southwestern High School; during the 1960s, Wright's athletes were some of the best in the United States.
 Wright was later appointed Director of the Detroit Public Secondary Schools Athletic League (DPSSAL).
 Wright was honored posthumously as a 1973 inductee to the Michigan Sports Hall of Fame and -in 1976- as a charter member of the Wayne State University Athletic Hall of Fame.

 One of Detroit's major interscholastic athletic facilities, adjacent to Martin Luther King High School, is named Lorenzo C. Wright Field.

 Death

-In 1972, at age 45, Wright was stabbed to death by his wife Elizabeth during a dispute about their possible separation.
+In 1972, at age 45, Wright was stabbed to death in his Detroit home by his wife Elizabeth during a dispute about their possible separation.